The tensor product of p-adic Hilbert spaces: Relation with p -adic Hilbert-Schmidt-class operators

 i.e., $Z^\ast=Z^{-1}$.
 (Note that, in the second equality in~\eqref{eq.78}, we have used property~\ref{prop.2.14_ii} of Proposition~\ref{prop.2.14}).
 Hence, $Z$ is an adjointable conjugate-linear topological isomorphism and

-Now, if $Z$ satisfies~\ref{th.2.17_w5}, expressing again $Z$ as $Z=J_\Psi L$, for some linear operator $L$, we see that, by hypothesis, $L$ must be an IP-preserving top-linear isomorphism such that $\No{L}=\No{L^{-1}}$.
+Now, if $Z$ satisfies~\ref{th.2.17_w5}, expressing again $Z$ as $Z=J_\Psi L$, for some linear operator $L$ on $\Hi$, we see that, by hypothesis, $L$ must be an IP-preserving top-linear isomorphism such that $\No{L}=\No{L^{-1}}$.
 Then, by Lemma~$5.2$ in~\cite{aniello2023trace}, $L$ is an IP-reserving surjective isometry.
 Therefore, $Z=J_\Psi L$ is an IP-conjugating surjective anti-isometry, i.e.,~\ref{th.2.17_w5} $\implies$~\ref{th.2.17_w6}.
 Let us now show~\ref{th.2.17_w6} $\iff$~\ref{th.2.17_w7}.
-Indeed, if $Z=J_\Psi L$ is anti-isometric, then $L$ is an isometry, and, hence, by Theorem~$5.11$ in~\cite{aniello2023trace}, an NO-preserving all-over operator.
-Taking into account that $J_\Psi$ is an anti-isometry, we see that $Z$ is an IP-conjugating, surjective, NO-preserving, all-over operator, i.e.,~\ref{th.2.17_w7} holds.
+Indeed, if $Z=J_\Psi L$ is anti-isometric, then $L$ is an isometry, and, by Theorem~$5.11$ in~\cite{aniello2023trace}, a NO-preserving all-over operator.
+Recalling that $J_\Psi$ is an anti-isometry (see~\ref{prop.2.14_i} in Proposition~\ref{prop.2.14}), we see that $Z$ is an IP-conjugating, surjective, NO-preserving, all-over operator, i.e.,~\ref{th.2.17_w7} holds.
 Conversely, assume that $Z=J_\Psi L$ is IP-conjugating, surjective and all-over.
-Then, $L$ is a surjective IP-preserving operator and, hence, $\No{L}=\No{L^{-1}}$ (see Theorem~$5.8$ in~\cite{aniello2023trace}).
+Then, $L$ is a surjective IP-preserving operator and, hence, $\No{L}=\No{L^{-1}}$ (cf.\ Theorem~$5.8$ in~\cite{aniello2023trace}).
 From this, it follows that

 Next, let us further assume that $Z$ is NO-preserving.
 Since $J_\Psi$ is an anti-isometry, it must be true that $L$ is an all-over and NO-preserving linear operator; then, by Theorem~$5.11$ in~\cite{aniello2023trace}, $L$ must be a non-zero scalar multiple of an isometry, i.e., $L=zI$, where $z\in\Qe\setminus\{0\}$, and $I\colon\Hi\rightarrow\Hi$ is an isometry in $\Hi$.
 We thus have that $Z=J_\Psi zI=\overline{z} J_\Psi I$.
 From this, and owing to~\eqref{eq.cond.norm}, we see that